melisplatform/melis-dashboard-plugin-creator/README.md

 composer require melisplatform/melis-dashboard-plugin-creator
 ```

-Go to /melis-dashboard-plugin-creator/public/ and change the file owner of the 'temp-thumbnail' directory to 'www-data':
+Go to /melis-dashboard-plugin-creator/public/ and change the file owner of the 'temp-thumbnail' directory to 'www-data'.
+This is where the plugin thumbnails are temporarily saved.

 ```
 chown www-data temp-thumbnail
 ```